What Employers and Their Employees Should Know About DOT Regulations

 - Revised Medical Examiner’s Certificate (MEC) form MCSA-5876

 - Revised Medical Examination Results form MCSA-5850

 The previous versions of these forms were phased out on April 20, 2016, and the new forms are now required by law.
 As part of this federal update, interstate driver exam statuses have changed.
 There are two new exam statuses: “pending” and “incomplete.”
 If a driver is assigned the “pending” status, they will have 45 days to complete their exam.
 If they do not, they will be required by law to complete a new exam and new examination fee.
 If a driver’s exam is started and they leave for any reason not covered under the pending status, they will be assigned “incomplete” status and required to complete a new exam.

 As the leading medical provider in the DOT industry, we spend countless hours studying the various rules and regulations associated with the industry.
 Our physicians are specially trained to provide the medical services you need to run a successful transportation business.
-If you would like to talk to a program expert and learn more about Concentra’s DOT services, click here.

 *This document is an overview and does not constitute legal advice.